 It may be noted that Timor-Leste's maritime claims are beyond the South China Sea.
-The authors of this report are in agreement with these assessment of the straight baselines of the Philippines and Indonesia.
+The authors of this report are in agreement with these assessments of the straight baselines of the Philippines and Indonesia.

-either are part of the internal waters of the coastal State or of the archipelagic waters of an archipelagic State.
+The section first of all considered the status of permanently submerged features under the law of the sea.
+The report concludes that sovereignty over permanently submerged parts of the seabed is only possible in two specific limited instances.
+First, this concerns those parts of the seabed that are enclosed by the baselines for measuring the breadth of the territorial sea.
+Such areas either are part of the internal waters of the coastal State or of the archipelagic waters of an archipelagic State.
 Second, this concerns the seabed of the territorial sea.
 In these instances, the sovereignty over submerged features is the result of the general rules concerning the establishment of baselines and the limits of the territorial sea.
 Beyond the territorial sea, claims to sovereignty over permanently submerged features are not in accordance with international law.

-In relation to the rules applicable to low-tide elevations, the report in particular assessed China's position that such features possibly may be subject to the rules on the acquisition of territory, in light of the relevant case law.
+In relation to the rules applicable to low-tide elevations, the report in particular assessed China's position that such features possibly may be subject to the rules on the acquisition of territory in light of the relevant case law.
 It is concluded that this case law indicates that the rules on the acquisition of territory are not applicable to low-tide elevations.
 Beyond the territorial sea, low-tide elevations as a consequence are part of the maritime zone in which they are located.

 As regards the legal regime of islands, it is noted that China and other States in the South China Sea in particular differ about the applicability of 121(3) of the UNCLOS to islands in the South China.
 Islands that fall under this provision do not have a continental shelf and exclusive economic zone.
 While China maintains that all islands in the South China Sea are entitled to these maritime zones, other States take the position that this is not the case.
 The latter conclusion was also reached by the tribunal in the South China Sea arbitration for the Spratly Islands and the islands on Scarborough Shoal.
-As the report points out that, due to the multiple ambiguities in Article 121(3) and the resulting range of different interpretational options, it should not come as a surprise that the tribunal's findings have been critically appraised.
+As the report points out, due to the multiple ambiguities in Article 121(3) and the resulting range of different interpretational options, it should not come as a surprise that the tribunal's findings have been critically appraised.
 As is also observed, critical engagement with judicial decisions is part and parcel of State practice and academic debate.
 What eventually matters in this connection is whether the interpretation that has been offered by a court will be accepted in subsequent case law and by the community of States.
 It is further noted that State practice on Article 121(3) has not been uniform and has not led to an agreed interpretation.
 Other States having claims that are not aligned with the interpretation of Article 121(3) by the tribunal, and who at the same time call upon China to accept the outcomes of the South China Sea arbitration, could be accused of applying double standards.
 This may have repercussions for their credibility when calling upon other States to adhere to the law.